sarah-cic-uk/Code-the-Future/session-1/intro_to_github.md

 - What is Git and GitHub?
 - How to install Git
-- Making your first repository

 ### Session goals

 - Learn what Git/GitHub are, and how they're used
 - Have Git installed on your local system
-- Make your first GitHub repository

 ### What is Git and GitHub?